NicolaFerracin/javascript30/README.md

 ---

-# Day 9 - Shift multiple selection
+# Day 10 - Shift multiple selection
 Allow multiple selection of checkboxes while holding the shift-key down.

 ---

-# Day 10 - HTML5 custom video player
+# Day 11 - HTML5 custom video player
 Play, pause, toggle fullscreen, change speed and volume and skip 10 seconds ahead or back.
 Everything with the native HTML5 browser video api.

+---

+# Day 12 - Konami Code key sequence detector
+Detect the correct input of the Konami code on the keyboard.